RADeveloping/chickadeeinvest/README.md

 The navigation menu for the ASP.NET side is included in the `/Areas/Identity/Pages/` directory, inside `_ManageNav.cshtml`

+FontAwesome is used for the navigation menu icons.

 ## Improvements

- - ASP.NET "partials" can be used to reduce the amount of code between the pages since most pages have similar content.
+ - ASP.NET "partials" can be used to reduce the amount of duplicated code between the pages since most pages have similar content.
  - Depending on what the client wants, fields can be added or removed from each of the individual pages.
- - Update the registration email styling sent to users.
+ - Update the html template that is used to send registration emails to users.
- - Update ticket details.
+ - When creating a new ticket, add the ability to add images to the ticket.
+The backend has been setup, just need to connect it to react.
+Please refer to the ERD to see how images are related to tickets.
+ - When displaying tickets, images should be displayed in the details page in a card (possibly inside a message)
+ - Messaging/Commenting system should be implemented.
+The back end has been setup for this, however front end needs to be connected.